rxue/learning-dirary/books/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH06ConversationalStateSessionManagement/README.md

 ## Can I use cookies for other things, or are they only for sessions? (page 250/pdf 275)
 > By default, a cookie lives only as long as a session; once the client quits his browser, the cookie disappears.
 That's how the `JSESSIONID` cookie works. **But you can tell a cookie to stay alive even AFTER the browser shuts down**

+example use case:

+> Kim wants to display the user's name each time he returns to the beer site => he sets the cookie the first time he receives the client's name, and if he gets the cookie back with a request, he knows not to ask for the name again. *And it doesn't matter if the user restarted his browser and hasn't been on the site for a week*

 ## Listener examples

 Session counter in a *non-distributed system* as a typical use case of `HttpSessionListener`